International Programs

 Tulane Study Abroad

 Tulane Law School's summer abroad programs underscore Tulane's commitment to international and comparative law.
 Over the past 20 years, Tulane's international summer programs have brought Tulane students and those from more than 150 other law schools together with professors from Tulane and dozens of other law schools from the United States and abroad.
 Faculty in our summer programs also include prominent state and federal court judges.
-U.S. Supreme Court members who have taken part include the late Chief Justice William Rehnquist and Associates Justices Harry Blackmun and Antonin Scalia, along with current Justices Stephen Breyer and Ruth Bader Ginsburg.
+U.S. Supreme Court members have over the years participated in our program, including former Justices William Rehnquist, Harry Blackmun, Antonin Scalia, Stephen Breyer and Ruth Bader Ginsburg.
 In 2016, Tulane hosted Justice Samuel Alito at both the Paris and Berlin summer programs.

 Our summer programs consist of sessions that range from two weeks to one month in length.
 You can find more information about this year's summer programs on the Tulane Summer Abroad Program page.